Ride-hailing giant Gojek to shift to electric vehicles by 2030

 The Jakarta-based firm is in talks to support development of Indonesia's EV industry, including how to build infrastructure such as battery swap and charging stations, he said.

-Gojek, which also offers food delivery and payment services, says it has over 2 million drivers across Indonesia, Vietnam, Thailand and Singapore, and is backed by big-name investors including Alphabet Inc’s Google and Tencent Holdings Ltd.
+Gojek, which also offers food delivery and payment services, says it has over 2 million drivers across Indonesia, Vietnam, Thailand and Singapore, and is backed by big-name investors including Alphabet Inc's (GOOGL.O) Google and Tencent Holdings Ltd (0700.HK).

-Aluwi, who co-founded Gojek in 2011, said the firm has EV pilot programmes in Indonesia with state energy firms Pertamina and Perusahaan Listrik Negara, scooter makers Gesits, Viar, NIU Technologies and Honda Motor Co Ltd, plus automakers Toyota Motor Corp and Mitsubishi Motors Corp.
+Aluwi, who co-founded Gojek in 2011, said the firm has EV pilot programmes in Indonesia with state energy firms Pertamina (PERTM.UL) and Perusahaan Listrik Negara, scooter makers Gesits, Viar, NIU Technologies (NIU.O) and Honda Motor Co Ltd (7267.T), plus automakers Toyota Motor Corp (7203.T) and Mitsubishi Motors Corp (7211.T).

 The main concerns for drivers switching to EVs involved power and infrastructure as well as cost, Aluwi said.
 To help with financing, Gojek is exploring leasing arrangements, potentially through its financial services arm, he said.